vipulnaik/diet-exercise-health/notes/health-learning-strategy.md

 #### Understanding various kinds of pathology and the processes the medical establishment uses

-This is less relevant to me in the near term, but it is helpful particularly when I have concerning symptoms (or when somebody else has them).
+This is less relevant to me in the near term, but it is helpful particularly when I have concerning symptoms (or when a friend or family member has them and is interested in my input).
 By knowing better the potential causes as well as how the medical establishment is likely to proceed with diagnosis, I can make a more informed decision regarding how to handle the situation and whether to seek medical attention.

 ### Consumption context